Chart Color Schemes

 An assessment of population growth drivers in West Kempsey reveals an overall ranking slightly below national averages considering recent, and medium term trends

-West Kempsey's population was estimated at around 5,187 as of Nov 2025, reflecting an increase of 114 people since the 2021 Census which reported a population of 5,073.
-This growth is inferred from AreaSearch's estimate of 5,139 residents following examination of ABS ERP data release in June 2024 and validation of 12 new addresses since the Census date.
-The population density ratio is around 782 persons per square kilometer.
-West Kempsey's 2.2% growth positions it competitively with other SA3 areas, demonstrating strong fundamentals.
-Interstate migration contributed approximately 68.0% to overall population gains in recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+As of Nov 2025, the West Kempsey statistical area (Lv2) has an estimated population of around 5,383, reflecting a growth of 310 people (6.1%) since the 2021 Census which reported a population of 5,073.
+This estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, indicating a resident population of 5,249 with an additional 12 validated new addresses since the Census date.
+The population density ratio is approximately 811 persons per square kilometer, in line with averages seen across locations assessed by AreaSearch.
+West Kempsey's growth rate since the 2021 census exceeded that of the SA3 area (5.0%) and the non-metro area, making it a growth leader in the region.
+Interstate migration contributed approximately 68.0% of overall population gains during recent periods.
+For future projections until 2041, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.

 Frequently Asked Questions - Population